Dionisiy/CA/headlines.md

-# BestBite
+# Headlines

-In this prooject you'll build a page layout usibg Bootstrap's grid.
-You'll also use Bootstrap's reusable components to add a navigation menu.
+In this prooject you'll use Bootstrap's grid to a build a page layout from scratch.